epfl-ada/ada-2025-project-othertagada/README.md

 - The extroverts: Analyzing the most interacting subreddits on the platform
 - The bubbleverse: How do different spheres on Reddit communicate?

-## The aim of this analysis will be to visualize the dialogues that take place within a frequently communicating portion of subreddits, by unraveling causes, consequences, attacks and responses between these groups that oftenly interact together.
+# Abstract
-# Research question
+The aim of this analysis will be to visualize the dialogues that take place within a frequently communicating portion of subreddits, by unraveling causes, consequences, attacks and responses between these groups that often interact together.
+This is done by an analysis over non overlapping time windows of the changing weighted directed Reddit graph.
+What can we learn about conflicts and friendships from analyzing the dynamics that occur within a frequently interacting set of groups?
+Is it possible to detect the evolution of a conflict over time from the graph structure obtained?
+Can different phases (initial interactions, phasing out, etc) or type of communication (mass attack, codependence, etc) be identified?
+What does this subset graph implies for the overall graph?
-## What can we learn about conflicts and friendships from analyzing the dynamics that occur within a frequently interacting set of groups ?
+Ultimately, this study seeks to provide a deeper understanding of how communities on Reddit organize, influence one another, and evolve through cycles of cooperation and conflict giving insight in the broader landscape of online discourse.

 <p align="center">
   <img src="subreddit_2015_weekly.gif" alt="Subreddit core network evolution per week (2015)" width="600">